-First, I polled other parents on Facebook for methods and combed the web for recommendations.
-Then I took each and explored the logical plausibility and sought any research in regards to their effectiveness.
-Below, were the logically sound or proven methods that offer safe, natural ways to induce labor at home or at least an increased chance at going into labor.
+First, I polled other parents on Facebook and Reddit for methods to induce labor and combed the web for recommendations.
+Then, I took each option and sought any research in regards to their effectiveness.
+Below is a list of logically-sound or proven methods that offer safe, natural ways to induce labor at home or at least an increased chance at going into labor.

 Natural ways to induce labor:

 Menu choices were in no short supply in regards to natural ways to induce labor from spicy and shellfish to pineapple.
 However, for the most part there was no scientific support for food options to induce labor.

 Fresh pineapple does contain an enzyme called bromelain.
 No research could be found to support the suggested cervix-ripening affects of pineapple, but bromelain has been shown in studies to reduce swelling and pain– something helpful after labor.
 So, it may not be among the natural ways to induce labor for certain, but it will help you heal after.
 It should be noted bromelian also acts as a blood thinner.
 Those with severe anemia may want to skip this one.

 |Castor Oil to induce labor is likely to just make you poop.